-Canada's Junior National Men's Basketball team came up just short in their quest for a Gold Medal at 2012 U18 FIBA Americas Championships, bowing out to Brazil 66-62 in the second semi-final.
+Canada’s Junior men’s national basketball team came up just short in their quest for a Gold Medal at 2012 U18 FIBA Americas Championships, bowing out to Brazil 66-62 in the second semi-final.

 Xavier Rathan-Mayes had the hot hand for Team Canada pouring in a game-high 21 points including 3-of-9 from downtown.

-Lucas Dias Silva (Center, 16 years old) carved up Canada on the inside and outside with an impressive 15 points and 9 rebound effort.
+Lucas Dias Silva, a 16-year-old center carved up Canada on the inside and outside with an impressive 15 points and 9 rebound effort.
 The Brazilian youngster stretched the defense and knocked down 3-of-4 shots from three-point range.

 Team Canada will now play Argentina for the Bronze Medal.
 The USA and Brazil will meet in the Finals.